Joints and ligaments of the upper limb

 The wrist is a complex transition point from the forearm to the hand.
 It has many bones articulating with each other to facilitate flexion and extension as well as ulnar and radial deviation.
 The nomenclature of the ligaments of the hand follows the structures involved from proximal to distal and radial to ulnar.
 In other words, a ligament involving the trapezoid, trapezium and scaphoid would be named the scaphotrapeziotrapezoid ligament.
 The ligaments of the wrist can be classified based on their relationship to the joint capsule (intracapsular versus extracapsular), whether they connect structures only within the hand (intrinsic) or extend into the forearm (extrinsic) or whether they are superficial or deep.
 For simplicity, the article will focus on the intrinsic and extrinsic classification.
 Only the major ligaments that contribute significantly to the stability of the joint will be discussed, the others will be mentioned below.

 A tripartite ligament arising for the styloid process and palmar lip of the radius is the radioscaphocapitate ligament, which be observed on the palmar surface of the wrist.
 The first band is relatively short and inserts into the proximal aspect of the scaphoid bone, while the second extends further to attach to the distal pole of the same bone.
-The third part however, traverses the proximal pole of the scaphoid to insert in the capitate bone, while contributing to the formation of the arcuate ligament of the volar surface of the capitate bone.
+The third part however, traverses the proximal pole of the scaphoid to insert in the capitate bone, while contributing to the formation of the arcuate ligament of the palmar surface of the capitate bone.

-Another ligament arises from the palmar lip of the radius next to the radioscaphocapitate ligament, known as the long radiolunate ligament, traverses the scaphoid bone in order to insert in the volar horn of the lunate bone.
-It is distinctly separated from the radioscaphocapitate ligament and as such, an obvious space called the interligamentous sulcus (which is continuous with the space of Poirier between the inferior border of the radioscaphocapitate ligament and the volar horn of the lunate) can be seen.
+Another ligament arises from the palmar lip of the radius next to the radioscaphocapitate ligament, known as the long radiolunate ligament, traverses the scaphoid bone in order to insert in the palmar horn of the lunate bone.
+It is distinctly separated from the radioscaphocapitate ligament and as such, an obvious space called the interligamentous sulcus (which is continuous with the space of Poirier between the inferior border of the radioscaphocapitate ligament and the palmar horn of the lunate) can be seen.

 The palmar lip of the lunate fossa of the radius serves as a point of origin for the short radiolunate ligament.
 It subsequently inserts in the palmar horn of the lunate bone.

 The palmar ulnocarpal group of ligaments include the ulnotriquetral, ulnocapitate and ulnolunate ligaments.
 As implied by the nomenclature, these ligaments help to stabilize the triquetrum, lunate and capitate bones by anchoring them to the palmar region of the ulna.
-The ulnotriquetral ligament inserts on the medial side of the triquetrum, while the ulnolunate ligament attaches to the volar horn of the lunate.
+The ulnotriquetral ligament inserts on the medial side of the triquetrum, while the ulnolunate ligament attaches to the palmar horn of the lunate.
 The latter also contributes to the formation of the arcuate ligament.

 The intrinsic carpal ligaments are further sub classified as proximal and distal interosseous and palmar and dorsal midcarpal ligaments.
 Not only do they offer stability to the carpal bones, but in some instances they act as partitioning barriers that create the different hand spaces.
 The proximal row of interosseous ligaments is integral in the hinge mechanism observed with flexion and extension of at the carpometacarpal junctions.
 The distal row of interosseous ligaments is stronger than those of the proximal row and as such, they are less susceptible to injury than the proximal ligaments.